cjdjpj/weedomics/exploratory_analysis.md

 #### Mantel test across windows
 Instead of just conducting a mantel test using genome-wide mean $F_{st}$, we can conduct a mantel test for each window individually.
-This allows us to isolate windows that don't follow isolation by distance, which may indicate sites of notable resistance genes or other interesting things.
+This allows us to isolate windows that don't follow isolation by distance, which may indicate sites of notable resistance genes.
 > compute mantel statistic across windows using `mantel_t_windows.py`

 A p-value threshold for non-significantly correlated windows can be empirically determined by taking the top 5% of p-values for a two tailed mantel test.
-Then, these sites can be subject to a functional analysis.
+Then, these sites can be subject to further functional analysis.

 #### Linear regression
-Another way to detect correlations between $F_{st}$ and geographical distance is to collapse the $n \times n$ matrix into a 1D array of pairwise distances to conduct a simple linear regression analysis.
+Another way to test for correlation between $F_{st}$ and geographical distance is to collapse the $n \times n$ matrix into a 1D array of pairwise distances to conduct a simple linear regression analysis.
-There are problems with using a linear regression here, since observations are not independent, but it may still be useful and by flattening the matrix we reduce redundancy.
+There are problems with using a linear regression here, since observations are not independent (many distances depend on the same coordinate data), but it may still be useful and we can remove redundancy by flattening the matrix.
-This flattened array removes symmetric pairs (AxB is the same as BxA) and be of length $\frac{n \times (n-1)}{2}$
+This flattened array removes symmetric pairs (AxB is the same as BxA) and is of length $\frac{n \times (n-1)}{2}$

 This allows us to isolate specific pairs of pools that support/do not support isolation by distance.
 > visualize using `plot_fst_vs_dist.py`

 <img src="figures/linreg.png" alt="linreg" width="700px"/>

-Using a linear regression, we reinforce our result from the mantel test - supporting isolation by distance.
+From the linear regression, we reinforce our result from the mantel test - supporting isolation by distance.

-However, we also see some sort of structural separation, a very clear upper cluster with higher $F_{st}$ than the rest of the pools and a less well defined middle cluster.
-Most of the pool pairs are in the bottom cluster.
+However, while most of the pools are clustered below, we also see some sort of structural separation, with a very clear upper cluster with higher $F_{st}$ a less well defined middle cluster.

 #### Linear regression clusters
 We can separate the clusters (by eyeball analysis) and conduct separate linear regressions for each of the clusters.